 I have 2 more radation treatments to go and my skin is quite burnt and sore.
 I have blisters under the fold of my breast and underarm.
 The nurses are taking care of it after each radiation treatment but doesn't seem to be healing.

 Can anyone recommend anything that was helpful to ease the stinging?
 The nurses have advised to keep the area moist with solugel or aloe vera and bandage.
 It's very uncomfortable and I hate applying the sorbolene cream as my breast is sensitive to touch and the cream is hard to apply without rubbing.

 Having just finished 8 rounds of chemo 2 weeks ago (4x FEC, 4 x Docetaxel) I am feeling ok, still tired, my nails hurt and I have tingling in my hands and feet.
 But my gums have stopped bleeding when I touch them.
 So I can now thankfully brush my teeth like a normal person, the cotton buds just didn't do it for me!

 The countdown is now on for surgery, 10 days to go.
 I am having a double mastectomy, my choice, I would not be happy with one breast and I didn't want a reconstruction.
 Happy to be flat chested, no bras, there is an upside after all haha!

-Hello ladies, do you live in Beverley or the surrounding suburbs?
-Our next get-together will be held at 7 pm on Thursday 24th April at the Halfway Hotel, Beverley, so why not come along!
+Hello ladies, do you live in Marleston or the surrounding suburbs?...Or perhaps you just feel like a drive to Marleston to meet some very special people?
+Our next get-together will be held at 12 noon on Wednesday, 6th of August at the Rex Hotel, Marleston, so why not come along!